sseanliu/chatgpt-custom-shortcuts-pro/README.md

 ---

 Current Known Bugs:
 - Copy and join all code boxes is including text outside of code boxes.
-This feature may be retired.
+This feature may be retired soon.

+#### [5.5.2025]
+- Applied CSS to constrain table width within chat, preventing horizontal scroll bars.
+Issue was unrelated to this extension but visually disruptive.
+- Improved sync reliability for custom opacity setting on bottom bar.

 #### [5.1.2025]
-##### Improved or Fixed
 - Added keybord shortcuts to show the model picker
 - Added keyboard shortcuts using alt or control plus numbers 1-5 to switch between models.
 - Fonally got the bottom bar opacity to consistently fade to the user set opacity.